andy0530/ECS171-Final-Project/README.md

 print(classification_report(y_train,predict_model2))
 ```

  Once we run our model we run our loss function to find our error.
-We as well run the same model with k-folds of 7 splits to make sure we are correct on our accuracy.
+We as well run the same model with k-folds of 7 splits to make sure we are correct in our accuracy.

 ```
 # for error loss